Skip to content

 • Remove Minnehaha Ave from 26th Ave to Cedar Ave as an A-Minor Arterial on the regional functional classification system.

-• Remove 42nd Street E from Nicollet Ave to Cedar Ave as an A-Minor Arterial on the regional functional classification system and replace with an alternative east-west route with access to I-35W, for example: 35th St and 36th St or 31st Street between Lyndale Ave and Park Ave.
+• Remove 42nd St E from Nicollet Ave to Cedar Ave as an A-Minor Arterial on the regional functional classification system and replace with an alternative east-west route with access to I-35W, for example: 35th St and 36th St or 31st St between Lyndale Ave and Park Ave

 • Add Diamond Lake Rd from Lyndale Ave S to Portland Ave S as an A-Minor Arterial on the regional functional classification system.

-• Remove St. Anthony Pwky NE from Marshall St NE to University Ave NE as an A-Minor Arterial on the regional functional classification system.
+• Remove St Anthony Pkwy NE from Marshall St NE to University Ave NE as an A-Minor Arterial on the regional functional classification system.

 • Adjust other streets as appropriate.